Certified-Everlasting Quantum NIZK Proofs: Preliminaries

 The high level intuition is that these constructions simulate the idealized hidden bits model (HBM) \cite{FLS90} in the CRS model.
 Note that the idealized HBM provides statistical zero-knowledge (along with statistical soundness), and hence also quantum-secure zero-knowledge.
 The observation made by \cite{CiC:ACEMV24} is that the HBM to CRS model transformation also plays well with superposition queries.
 This is because the proof of the zero-knowledge property only requires switching the CRS distribution computationally, before appealing to the statistical security of NIZK in the HBM.
 Since the CRS is classical and independent of the statement-witness queries, the quantum-security implication follows.
 For more details, see Appendix D of \cite{CiC:ACEMV24}.

 Finally, we observe that in the HBG to NIZK compiler of \cite{EC:QuaRotWic19}, the CRS in the construction is computed as $(\crs_\bg, s)$ where the former is the CRS of the HBG and $s$ is a truly random string.
 In the simulation $\Sim(x)$, $\crs_\bg$ is computed the same way, but $s$ is computed as $s \seteq r_\bg \oplus r_\hb$ where $r_\bg$ is a pseudo-random string generated by the HBG, while $r_\hb$ is a close to uniform hidden-bit string output by the hidden bits simulator $\Sim_\hb(x)$.
-Hence, statistical CRS indistinguishability follows by the statistical zero-knowledge guarantee of the hidden bits NIZK proof. \end{definition}
+Hence, statistical CRS indistinguishability follows by the statistical zero-knowledge guarantee of the hidden bits NIZK proof.
+This can also be seen from the proof of computational zero-knowledge in our shared EPR construction in Section \ref{sec:crqs_const}, which is similar to the one in \cite{EC:QuaRotWic19}.